Math for Journalists: Help with Numbers

 What Will I Learn:

-- List the terms, syntax and rules for performing calculations necessary for math proficiency
+- The terms, syntax and rules for performing calculations and demonstrating math proficiency

-- Find help – both on and off the Web
+- How to find help — both on and off the Web

-- Calculate means, medians and modes, and know when it’s best to use each as a measure of "average"
+- How to calculate means, medians and modes, and know when it’s best to use each as a measure of "average"

-- Compare numbers more meaningfully by creating ratios, ranks and rates
+- How to compare numbers more meaningfully by creating ratios, ranks and rates

-- Understand the basic approaches to and pitfalls of calculating cost of living, weighted averages and crowd estimates
+- The basic approaches to and pitfalls of calculating cost of living, weighted averages and crowd estimates

 Who should take this course: